SelecTree: Tree Detail

 Longevity 40 to 150 years.

-Leaves Lanceolate to Oblong, Dark Green, Bronze or Gold, Deciduous.
+Leaves Lanceolate to Oblong, Dark Green, Golden or Yellow or Orange, Deciduous.

 Flowers Showy.
 Pink, Purple or Rose.
 Flowers in Spring or Winter.
 Has perfect flowers (male and female parts in each flower).